One of the things I appreciate about Lean is that many of the tools are very simple and practical.

 Thinking about it, putting them to practice can happen in a matter of hours.
-All it should take is understanding and the decision to actually take action.
-Of course, once application of the tools begins other challenges arise such as overcoming resistance and sustainment of the improvements.
+All it should take is understanding and the decision to take action.
+Of course, once application of the tools begins, other challenges arise, such as overcoming resistance and sustainment of improvements.

-Leadership is paramount and clear direction for improvement is necessary.
-There are other Lean tools that provide for this, such as: Value Stream Mapping, Policy Deployment, among others.
+Leadership is paramount, and clear direction for improvement is necessary.
+There are other “Lean” tools that provide for this, such as: Value Stream Mapping, Policy Deployment, among others.

 For the time being, let’s focus on tools that are simple, actionable and can get you significant wins:

-5S – The 5S’s or 6S’s as many know the concept; is a systematic approach to implementing workplace organization.
+5S – The 5S’s, or 6S’s, as many know the concept, is a systematic approach to implementing workplace organization.
 Each S is loosely translated from the words in Japanese for:

 Sort: Separate the items in the work area that are used from the ones that are not used.
-Remove the items that are not utilized and relocate, store, or discard them as appropriate.
+Remove the items that are not utilized, and relocate, store, or discard them as appropriate.

-Shine: Clean the area thoroughly in order to promote cleanliness and organization.
+Shine: Clean the area thoroughly, in order to promote cleanliness and organization.

 Set in Order: Organize the remaining items in a manner easy to locate and use.

 Standardize: Create visuals that help anyone understand where things belong and when they are out of place.
-Create new habits that will help your teams maintain the area clean and organized.
+Create new habits that will help your teams maintain the area; clean and organized.

 Setup Reduction – Even though it takes several steps, setup reduction is a simple tool.
-The steps consist of observing a changeover and identifying steps that can be done before the machine is shut down for the changeover, change the process to have those steps done before the shutdown, streamline the steps before and during the shutdown, by eliminating wasteful activities, and document & standardize the process.
+The steps consist of observing a changeover and identifying steps that can be done before the machine is shut down for the changeover, change the process to have those steps done before the shutdown, streamline the steps before and during the shutdown, eliminate wasteful activities, and document & standardize the process.